-Our San Francisco EB-5 attorneys are here to explain some of the terms used in USCIS’s paperwork.
+Our San Francisco Eb-5 Lawyer is here to explain some of the terms used in USCIS’s paperwork.
 On Form I-924A, you must provide a valid number for:

 - Fiscal year – Many immigrant investors mistakenly provide data for the calendar year.
 However, you must report data for the fiscal year—October 1 through September 30—on Form I-924A.

 - Unique identifier – In Part 1, you will be asked for the USCIS-assigned number for your designated regional center.
 While your regional center may be given many numerical designations for various filings, USCIS requires the unique identifier given to you upon approval of your original Form I-924—usually in this form: IDxxxxxxxxxx.